iotclub2020/iotclub-official.github.io/README.md

-# iotclub2020.github.io
-The official IoT Webpage
+# The official page of IoT Club
+Department of Information Technology
+Thiagarajar College of Engineering, Madurai 625 015